 Maybe you’ve heard it’s dangerous, or expensive, or time consuming, or …, or …

-It does not have to be expensive, and the only special skills you need are the ability to ride a motorcycle and, most importantly, the right attitude!
+It does not have to be expensive, and the only special skills you need are the ability to safely ride a motorcycle but, most importantly, the right attitude!

 Everyone knows that riding keeps you in touch with the changing environments you glide through; temperatures, smells, and increased visual range.
 Riding also establishes an immediate bond between total strangers at a restaurant, gas station, or hotel.
 When you ask someone about their bike it almost always turns into a great discussion.
 Whether it is about equipment, road conditions, places to eat (or not), things to see.
 Take an adventurous attitude and talk to the people you meet along the way!